 Some items I would have loved to see. " 1 Hidrolic Pump with pips" is inventoried with a value of $30.

 One thing that does not appear in the inventory is any mention of bottles.
-Curious, as I have seen newspaper ads that indicate the brewery was bottling in the late 1860s.
+Curious, as I have seen newspaper ads that indicate the brewery was bottling in the mid 1870s.
 Although this was usually a minor product line for small, early breweries - kegs served better for in town business - I would expect that an inventory comprehensive enough to list " 1 crowbar $5" would also note the considerable investment which glass or more likely clay bottles would have been.
-I think the business was struggling by the mid 70's and had quit bottling by that point.
+I think the business was struggling by the late 70's and had quit bottling by that point.